The history of the Fairhope Arts & Crafts began on February 22 to February 28, 1953.

 In 2016, we became a non-profit foundation, donating all net profits to promoting the arts in our community.

-Fast forward to 2022!
+Fast forward to the present day!

 Our Festival has changed in many ways: we have grown from a handful of local artisans in shop windows to over 220 street booths with artists from all over the United States.
 We no longer charge the exhibitors commissions on their sales, just an entry fee.
-The number of visitors is now in six-digit figures, rain or shine, and the activities taking place in conjunction with the Festival – from the food court to fun runs --have grown by leaps and bounds.
+The number of visitors is now in six-digit figures, rain or shine, and the activities taking place in conjunction with the Festival – from the food court to fun runs – have grown by leaps and bounds.

-However, the Fairhope Arts & Crafts Festival’s purpose remains the same: to promote good will, to exhibit for show and sale the highest quality artwork and craftsmanship available and to showcase Fairhope -- one of the loveliest and friendliest places in the world.
+However, the Fairhope Arts & Crafts Festival’s purpose remains the same: to promote good will, to exhibit for show and sale the highest quality artwork and craftsmanship available and to showcase Fairhope – one of the loveliest and friendliest places in the world.
 (Just ask anyone who lives here.)

-Looking back as we approach this year’s Platinum Anniversary, we realize that part of the magic of the Fairhope Festival is that we are still a completely volunteer organization that shares the same excitement and enthusiasm and the same goal those planners and dreamers had each year before us: to make this year’s Festival the best one ever!
+Part of the magic of the Fairhope Festival is that we are still a completely volunteer organization that shares the same excitement and enthusiasm and the same goal those planners and dreamers had each year before us: to make this year’s Festival the best one ever!